arqkuuu/custray/README.md

 A simple(and bad) tool to create your own tray icons.

 # Installation
+It depends on x11lib, libxfixes and imlib2.
+You should probably install them.

-Clone this repository and cd into it with
+Then clone this repository and cd into it with
 ```
 git clone https://github.com/arqkuuu/custray && cd custray
 ```